Get started

 Auth keys are available for all plans.

-As an alternative to directly creating auth keys, considering using an OAuth client.
+As an alternative to directly creating auth keys, consider using an OAuth client.
 You can use an OAuth client and the Tailscale API to programmatically create auth keys.

 Types of auth keys